 On the COA COVID page:

-• COA Information for Businesses, Events & Venues is one of the blue boxes at the top of the page.
-Click to find workplace recommendations, info on gatherings, an FAQ and more.
+• COA Information for Businesses & Industries Click to find workplace recommendations, info on gatherings, stay-at-home, and work safe compliance & enforcement.
+Plus, an FAQ and more.

 • Scroll to the bottom of the COA Community Resources page for posters you can print and post in your place of business on every door